Thelymitra fuscolutea: Taxonomy and naming

 Thelymitra fuscolutea was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
-The specific epithet (fuscolutea) is derived from the Latin words fuscus meaning "dark" or "dusky" and lutea meaning "yellow" referring to the colour of the flowers.
+The specific epithet (fuscolutea) means "brown" or "dark yellow".

 Distribution and habitat

-The chestnut sun orchid grows in heath, forest and on the edges of winter-wet swamps.
+Chestnut sun orchid grows in heath, forest and on the edges of winter-wet swamps.
 It occurs between Perth and the Cape Arid National Park.

 Conservation

 Thelymitra fuscolutea is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.